 If you’re in the market for an enterprise resource planning (ERP) system, you’ve likely heard a new buzzword being thrown around: “postmodern ERP.”

-No, your college literature professor hasn’t taken on a career in IT—this term simply describes a new approach to getting the most out of the heavy-duty business software used by larger organizations.
+No, your college literature professor hasn’t taken on a career in IT—this term simply describes a new approach to getting the most out of these heavy-duty business software systems used by larger organizations.

 In this article, we’ll explain how we got to the era of postmodern ERP and what it means for your business.